async-labs/builderbook/README.md

 See a list of all packages [here](https://github.com/builderbook/builderbook/blob/master/package.json).

+## Getting Started

+Follow these instructions to run a copy of the app on your local machine and then deploy the app to a your own domain.

+### Requirements

+Which packages does the user need?

+### Installation

+How to run on local machine.

+### Deployment

+How to deploy to live.

 ### Our Book

 If you're new to these technologies and want to learn how to implement them, check out [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md), where we show you step-by-step how to build this web app from scratch.
-And we wrote it using our Builder Book app!
+We wrote it using our Builder Book app!

 Unlike most coding tutorials and books, which focus on the fundamentals of a programming language, our book teaches you the process of building a web app.
 You'll learn how to develop with React, set up custom servers, choose and integrate third-party libraries and services, build and integrate APIs, deploy to a live site, and more.